-This is a simple recipe for rustic sourdough flatbread wraps.
-It only needs 8 ingredients and can be prepared in less than 1 hour, with only 25 minutes of hands-on time.
+This is a simple recipe for Healthier Sourdough Flatbread.
+It can be prepared in less than 1 hour, with only 25 minutes of hands-on time.

-This easy sourdough flatbread only needs simple ingredients – fridge and pantry staples – which means you can whip it up whenever you need.
+This sourdough flatbread only needs 8 simple ingredients - fridge and pantry staples - which means you can whip it up whenever you need.
 No hassle.